-Amber joined the team at Snedden Hall & Gallop in 2018.
+Amber joined the team at Snedden Hall & Gallop in 2018 and was appointed as a Director in July 2021.
 She has over twelve years of experience in dispute resolution and litigation, including overseas and interstate.
 Part of that experience includes launching and managing two regional branches of a national personal injuries firm.

 Amber understands that being injured or being involved in litigation affects not only her client’s body and mind, but also their employment, family and lifestyle.
 Amber is a strong advocate who enjoys working with her clients to achieve successful settlement outcomes, and making a genuine difference in their lives.